Educational Workshop: Basic Neuroimaging in Dementia

 Gil Rabinovici, M.D., University of California, San Francisco, Memory and Aging Center, United States

-Educational workshops require a separate registration fee in addition to AAIC full conference registration or it may be purchased as a stand-alone event.
-View registration information.
+Educational workshops come with separate registration fees in addition to AAIC full conference registration.
+Workshops can also be purchased as stand-alone events.
+Registration for this workshop will open in February.